dlebansais/SimpleDatabase/README.md

   IInsertResult InsertResult = Database.Run(new InsertContext(TestSchema.Test0, new List<IColumnValuePair>() { new ColumnValuePair<Guid>(TestSchema.Test0_Guid, new Guid("{1BA0D7E9-039F-44E6-A966-CC67AC01A65D}")) }));
   ```

 To insert more than one row, provide the number of rows you want to insert, and for each of them a `IColumnValueCollectionPair` that will list all values for that row.
 Note that all value lists must have exactly as many values as rows inserted.
-If you want to keep some rows without values, you will need a more complicated sequence, for example by inserting each row seperately.
+If you want to keep some rows without values, you will need a more complicated sequence, for example by inserting each row separately.
-The following example inserts three rows, with guids `guidKey0`, `guidKey1` and `guidKey2` (not explicited here, for clarity).
+The following example inserts three rows, with guids `guidKey0`, `guidKey1` and `guidKey2` (not explicit here, for clarity).

   ```cs
   IInsertResult InsertResult = Database.Run(new InsertContext(TestSchema.Test0, 3, new List<IColumnValueCollectionPair>() { new ColumnValueCollectionPair<Guid>(TestSchema.Test0_Guid, new List<Guid>() { guidKey0, guidKey1, guidKey2 }), }));